 The Forge consists of three complementary elements:

-A Community Shop offering a useful and desirable range of food and grocery products – everyday essentials for top-up/convenience shopping
+A village Shop offering a useful and desirable range of food and grocery products – everyday essentials for top-up/convenience shopping

 We also have a range of fresh produce and deli-type products, specialising in local produce where possible.

 As you would expect we also have some newspapers, magazines and stamps plus some related services such as dry cleaning and bill payment services.